oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * JADN Schema Translator
     * Translate type definitions in JSON format to Table and JADN-IDL formats per Section 5.1.
     * Translate type definitions in JADN-IDL and Table formats to JSON format per Section 5.1.
-    * Merge schema modules per Section 5.2.
+    * Merge packages per Section 5.2.
 * JADN Concrete Schema Generator
     * Generate a schema in a format-specific language per serialization rules in Section 4.x.
     JADN validator and format-specific validator should agree on all good and bad data instances.